-I attended a marketing success seminar the other day at a local trade show and one thing that they mentioned almost in passing that inspired me was the critical concept of “selling your successes”.
+I attended a marketing success seminar the other day at a local trade show.
+One thing they mentioned almost in passing that inspired me was the critical concept of selling your successes.

 Simply put, when you walk the talk, talk the walk.
 Adjust your marketing and sales conversations and materials to reflect how your product or services helped someone achieve what they wanted.

 Now how do you do this?
-Well here are 3 techniques that when applied effectively can lower your marketing costs & energize your business.
+Well, here are three techniques that, when applied effectively, can lower your marketing costs & energize your business.

-So use every opportunity to gain testimonials about you, your team, your product, your service, or your business in general.
-Collecting and effectively using testimonials should become a key marketing strategy for your business.
+So use every opportunity to gain testimonials about you, your team, your product, your service, or your business.
+Collecting and effectively using testimonials should become an essential marketing strategy for your business.

-2. Using ‘Stories’ to Get Your Point Across
+➋ Using Stories to Get Your Point Across

-Now when using any or all of the 3 techniques just discussed, remember that just like telling a joke, timing and delivery are critical to their success.
-For example placing a testimonial in your sales letter in just the right spot where you are looking to establish credibility is key to getting your prospect to keep reading.
+When using any or all of the three techniques just discussed, remember that timing and delivery are critical to their success, just like telling a joke.
+For example, placing a testimonial in your sales letter in just the right spot where you are looking to establish credibility is key to getting your prospect to keep reading.

 Try integrating these techniques into your everyday marketing and realize the positive residual effects they can bring.